Updated February 24, 2019

 The young dude in the orange smock you get to “help” you is clueless on how to make their products work with your custom sized shower.
 Houston – you have a problem!

 A shower wall panel installation project can be a headache (especially with custom sized showers) if you don’t have a few “tricks” (AKA – products and installation techniques) up your sleeve.
-Below we’ll take a quick look at 5 little-known ideas to get rid of your shower wall panel installation headaches and get Susan the shower she wants (and you know she deserves – despite the fact you don’t really want to do it!).
+Below we’ll take a quick look at 5 little-known ideas to get rid of your shower wall panel installation headaches.
+You’ll get Susan the shower she wants (and you know she deserves – despite the fact you don’t really want to do it!).
 At the end of the article let me know if these tricks were helpful to you – and if you have any cool tricks up your sleeves to share as well.

 Shower wall panel installation trick #1 – You don’t want to cut corners, but you do need to figure the corners out